indeedassessments/api-documentation/README.md

 # Indeed Assessments API

+**WARNING: THE CURRENT API IS STILL UNDER CONSTRUCTION AND SOME RESPONSES AND RESOURCE URLS MIGHT CHANGE IN THE NEAR FUTURE.**

 Welcome to the Indeed Assessments API.
 If you're looking to integrate your application with Indeed Assessments or create your own application in concert with data inside of Indeed Assessments, you're in the right place.
 We're happy to have you!